vijithassar/microlens/README.md

 Lenses are just functions, so you can compose them!

-You can compose lenses manually if you want to tap into the logic along the way to add additional control flow or tooling.
 If you're only using your lenses as getters, this can be done with a one-line arrow function:

 ```javascript
 // quickly compose several lenses into a getter